 The US Navy has its focus on maximizing organizational effectiveness, finding savings and fostering cultural change using an integrated program, called Lean Six Sigma Continuous Process Improvement.

 Lean Six-Sigma Black Belts had developed a rollout program in LSS for the Naval Facilities Engineering Command, Navy Installations Command, and Commander.
-The program incorporated Green Belt, Yellow Belt, Champion and Black Belt training.
-In addition, Lean Six-Sigma Black Belts gave guidance on the selection of Black Belt and Green Belt project.
+The program incorporated Six Sigma Green Belt, Six Sigma Yellow Belt, Champion, and Black Belt training.
+In addition, Lean Six-Sigma Black Belts gave guidance on the selection of the Black Belt and Green Belt project.
 They had conducted consulting support and coaching to help fresh personnel to achieve their tasks.

 The program is in progress in recent times.
 The three commands are greatly pleased with the organizational ability and its training methodology.
 It has provided the necessary training at several sites and flexed for meeting scheduling challenges.
 Varieties of projects related to Lean Six-Sigma are going on successfully and Black Belts are coaching the teams of Lean Six Sigma.